SAP-samples/ui5-typescript-walkthrough/steps/13/README.md

 ### Preview

 ![](https://sdk.openui5.org/docs/topics/loio0becf3ee81f5486a864e3b39ba036402_LowRes.png "The layout of the panel and its content now has margins and padding")

 <sup>*The layout of the panel and its content now has margins and padding*</sup>

+You can access the live preview by clicking on this link: [🔗 Live Preview of Step 13](https://sap-samples.github.io/ui5-typescript-walkthrough/step-13/index-cdn.html).

+To download the solution for this step as a zip file, just choose the link here: [📥 Download Solution for Step 13](https://sap-samples.github.io/ui5-typescript-walkthrough/ui5-typescript-walkthrough-step-13.zip).

 ***